 We arrived at Lake Howden hut with enough time to hang around for an hour, eat some food, and warm ourselves by the fire.
 A few of the German hikers we’d been friendly with were already there, so we hung out and had a great time.
 Until … a woman came up to us and fake-asked us to move tables.
 Apparently, she had a tour-group of guided hikers coming in, and she ALWAYS used the central table – the table closest to the fire.

-Now, if you don’t know about guided hikers, they are the people who pay literally thousands of dollars to, as my friend Jess puts it, “faux-hike” the track.
+Now, if you don’t know about guided hikers, they are the people who pay literally thousands of dollars to, as my friend Jess puts it (among choicer insults), “faux-hike” the track.
 Their packs are lifted in by chopper.
 They have lunches prepared and hot tea made for them at each stop.
 They even sleep in different huts with coffee machines and bars and pillows and beds and such.
 They’re kind of a standing joke amongst all us wet, bedraggled sloggers who’d dragged our own gear across the whole track.

 Now, we were all wet and miserable after three hours hiking through driving rain, freezing wind, and snow.
 These guys had hiked an hour up from the carpark with no packs, and they were getting the fire?
 Um … sure.
 Whatever.
 We moved tables, and proceeded to mock these hikers under our breath.
 Then Jess went outside to go to the bathroom, and told us the guided walkers had dumped all their wet gear on top of ours outside, knocking people’s jackets into puddles, filling boots with water.
-And she found several of their paper lunch bags lying on the ground.
+She also found several of their paper lunch bags lying on the ground.

 Not impressed.
 After the left, we sat around the fire a bit longer, making up choice insults, then hit the track again – we needed to reach the parking lot by 3PM to catch our bus.